commandlayer/protocol-commons/SPEC.md

-# SPEC — Protocol-Commons v1.0.0
+# Specification — Protocol Commons
 CommandLayer Core Standards · Semantic Layer

 > This document is **NORMATIVE and ENFORCEABLE**.